KumarBaddula/ProjectRainfallPrediction/README.md

 # ProjectRainfallPrediction
 Project related Source Code file (.py), DataSets(csv format), Presentation(ppt), Report File, Overleaf Zip Folder are uploaded to the github location.

-git links are included in the footer of the first page in project report.

 Below are the details of our group along with StudentId's :